5th Global Conference

 - Download Template document (Word)

-Delegates are of course welcome to find their own accommodation.
+Delegates are, of course, free to find alternative accommodation.

 - conference registration fee